metaplex-foundation/mpl-bubblegum/programs/bubblegum/README.md

 With Bubblegum you can:
 * Create a tree
 * Delegate authority for a tree.
-* Mint a compressed NFT to a tree.
+* Mint a compressed cNFT to a tree.
 * Verify/unverify creators
-* Verify/unverify membership of an NFT to a Metaplex Verified Collection.
+* Verify/unverify membership of a cNFT to a Metaplex Verified Collection.
-* Transfer ownership of an NFT.
+* Transfer ownership of a cNFT.
-* Delegate authority for an NFT.
+* Delegate authority for a cNFT.
-* Burn an NFT.
+* Burn a cNFT.
-* Redeem an NFT and decompress it into an uncompressed Metaplex NFT.
+* Redeem a cNFT and decompress it into an uncompressed Metaplex cNFT.

 ## Background